3DCoded/Happy-Hare/Espooler-Support.md

 ```

 ### `mmu.cfg` (pin alias file):
 Define your pins here.
-Typically you will either be using just the "_RWD" pins to implement respooling or both "_RWD" and "_FWD" if you have the ability to drive in a forward (extrude) direction.
-Optionally some MCUs require the setup of an enable pin (e.g. Afc Lite board)
+Typically you will either be using just the `_RWD` pins to implement respooling or both `_RWD` and `_FWD` if you have the ability to drive in a forward (extrude) direction.
+Optionally some MCUs require the setup of an enable pin (e.g. Afc Lite board).
+The `_TRIG` pins are for an optional tension based feedback sensor See [Sensor Trigger](#-option-2-sensor-based-burst-operation).
 ```yml
     MMU_ESPOOLER_RWD_0=,
     MMU_ESPOOLER_FWD_0=,